xkiwilabs/DDPG-using-PyTorch-and-ML-Agents/README.md

 - replay_buffer.py -> ddpg-agent's replay buffer implementation
 - model.py -> example PyTorch Actor and Critic neural networks
 - train.py -> initializes and implements the training processes for a DDPG-agent.
-- test.py -> testes a trained DDPG-agent
+- test.py -> tests a trained DDPG-agent

 The repository also includes links to the Mac/Linux/Windows versions of a simple Unity environment, *Reacher*, for testing.
 This Unity application and testing environment was developed using ML-Agents Beta v0.4.
 The version of the Banana environment employed for this project was developed for the Udacity Deep Reinforcement Nanodegree course.
 For more information about this course visit: https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893